 Outbreak response and country introductions

+Several countries have already introduced TCV into their routine immunization programs including Liberia, Malawi, Nepal, Pakistan, Samoa, Tuvalu, and Zimbabwe.
 TCV has been used safely and effectively as part of outbreak response efforts, both in Pakistan to control an extensively drug-resistant typhoid outbreak that began in 2016 and in Zimbabwe.
-Following Pakistan’s outbreak response TCV campaign, they became the first country to introduce TCVs into their routine childhood immunization program with the launch of a phased introduction beginning in Sindh Province in November 2019, followed by Punjab Province and Islamabad in 2021.
-The remaining provinces plan to introduce TCV in 2022.
+Following Pakistan’s outbreak response TCV campaign, they became the first country to introduce TCVs into their routine childhood immunization program with the launch of a phased introduction beginning in Sindh Province in November 2019, followed by Punjab Province and Islamabad in 2021 and the remaining provinces in 2022.

 Liberia was the first African country to introduce TCV into its national routine immunization schedule in April 2021, followed by Zimbabwe in May 2021.
-Samoa was the first country to introduce TCV without Gavi support in August 2021, and Nepal introduced TCV into its national routine immunization schedule in April 2022.
-Malawi is planning to introduce TCV in late 2022.
+Samoa was the first country to introduce TCV without Gavi support in August 2021, and Nepal introduced TCV into its national routine immunization program in April 2022.
+Malawi introduced TCV in May 2023.
+To date, more than 64 million children have been vaccinated with TCVs during introduction campaigns.
+Additional countries are in various stages of decision-making.